Best Upland Bird Hunting States

 Kansas boasts excellent bird populations and plenty of land to hunt them.
 The Sunflower State is 97% private land, but the Kansas Department of Wildlife and Parks began the Walk-in Hunting Areas program, better known as WIHA land.
 This means to successfully hunt birds on over 1 million acres of accessible lands in Kansas, you’ll need to turn the WIHA Layer on in the onX Hunt App.

-One of the best regions to hunt Quail in 2020 was the Smoky Hills area, which is located in the north-central part of the state.
+The Kansas Department of Wildlife and Parks releases an Upland Bird Forecast each year, noting which region is likely to offer the best quail hunting.
 With over 100,000 acres of public land and another 230,000 acres of WIHA, it’s been a great area to find a covey rise or two.

 Kansas also offers one of the best chances for a multi-species quail and pheasant hunt, and the favorable weather in years past has really shown what Kansas can do.